KNinteman/redshift_um7_hardware/README.md

 Verify that all dependencies, including the serial package, are properly installed and built.
 Refer to the ROS 2 documentation or community forums for additional support if needed.

+## Output
+The resulting data is visivle at the topic /dynamic_joint_states.

 ## Acknowledgments
 I would like to acknowledge the contributions of the ROS 2 community, the developers of the ros2_control and serial packages and Clearpath Robotics for their support.